Gender Matters, Nonprofit Fundraising Research Shows the Impact of Women Donors. Nonprofit MBA Podcast 3.14

 About the Guest Cynthia Woolbright, from The Woolbright Group

 Cynthia founded the Woolbright Group, LLC in 2004 but prior spent many years working closely with educational institutions, health care systems, and many other not-for-profit organizations.
-She has spent a career advising on campaign assessments and feasibility studies, board governance, alumni engagement, and development counsel, strategic planning, ongoing strategies for raising philanthropic support and specific interests in women’s philanthropy, leadership and organizational development strategies, and other mission-driven matters.
+She has spent a career advising on campaign assessments and feasibility studies, nonprofit board governance, alumni engagement, and development counsel, strategic planning, ongoing strategies for raising philanthropic support and specific interests in women’s philanthropy, leadership and organizational development strategies, and other mission-driven matters.

 About The Host Stephen Halasnik, Financing Solutions